-This week we’ve had friends from Canada stay for a few days.
-It’s been lovely.
+This week we’ve had friends from Canana visiting Norfolk.
+It’s been a lovely few days.

 I last saw Kim and Mike over four years ago when my husband (then boyfriend) and I traveled there for a holiday.
 Vancouver is a special place to me – I spent my second year of university studying at UBC.
 I had a fantastic time, made some great friends, saw a beautiful part of the world and learnt a lot about myself whilst living far away from home.
 Kim’s room was next to mine in our halls.
 Her first memory of me is me stood there crying in my dressing gown, asking her mum if I could borrow a quarter to use the pay phone.
 Kim probably thought I was crackers!
 But we became good friends; struggling through our economics classes, playing drinking games and me letting her borrow my ID.
 She was also there with me when I took a call from my mum telling me my grandma had died in a car accident.
 It was a truly traumatic time, and Kim, our other friend Nicole, and her family, really looked after me that weekend.